Write for the web

 The essentials first

 The most important content should appear early on the page.
-The key words for visitors must appear first in the the lead, headings, paragraphs and bulleted lists.
+The key words for visitors must appear first in the introduction, headings, paragraphs and bulleted lists.
 The easiest way to structure your text is to divide the information, sort the different parts according to their importance to the reader and place them in the text in that order.

-The lead
+The introduction

-The lead should be a summary that draws readers in by providing an overview of the content of the text.
+The introduction should be a summary that draws readers in by providing an overview of the content of the text.
 It is also vital for search engines and the text appearing in their result lists.

 Search engine optimisation